-The main purposes of this District Needs & Institutional Support Plan are as follow:
+The main purposes of this District Alignment Plan are as follow:

-- Provide a framework within which the District can work in coordinated fashion with each College toward achieving long-term strategic directions and goals. - > Integrate planning, not only with the Colleges and the State Chancellor's Office, but also with other District planning documents and the work of planning and consultation committees'. - Receive input from all stakeholders (faculty, staff, students and the community) to inform the District's current situation and future planning decisions. - > Serve as an instrument to promote the District and communicate its strengths and capabilities to its community and other constituent groups. - > Guide further planning and decision-making at all levels, and remain a living, strategically useful document.
+- > Provide a framework within which the District can work in coordinated fashion toward long-term goals in support of student learning. - > Integrate planning, not only with the colleges and the State Chancellor's Office, but also with other District planning documents and the work of planning and consultation committees'. - > Receive input from all stakeholders (faculty, staff, students and the community) to inform the District's current situation and future planning decisions. - > Serve as an instrument to promote the District and communicate its strengths and capabilities to its community and other constituent groups. - > Guide further planning and decision-making at all levels, and remain a living, strategically useful document.